andreas-abel/nanoBench/README.md

 You can find details on the meanings of the different parts of the entries in chapters 18 and 19 of [Intel's System Programming Guide](https://software.intel.com/sites/default/files/managed/a4/60/325384-sdm-vol-3abcd.pdf).

+## MSR Performance Counter Config Files

+Some performance counters, such as the uncore counters on Intel CPUs, cannot be read with the `RDPMC` instruction, but only with the `RDMSR` instruction.
+The entries in the corresponding configuration files have the following format:

+    msr_...=...(.msr_...=...)* msr_...
+Name

+For example, the line

+    msr_0xE01=0x20000000.msr_700=0x408F34 msr_706 LLC_LOOKUP_CBO_0

+can be used to count the number of last-level cache lookups in C-Box 0 on a Skylake system.
+Details on this can be found in Intel's uncore performance monitoring reference manuals, e.g., [here](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/6th-gen-core-family-uncore-performance-monitoring-manual.pdf).

+## Pausing Performance Counting

+If the `-no_mem` option is used, nanoBench provides a feature to temporarily pause performance counting.
+This is enabled by including the *magic* byte sequences `0xF0b513b1C2813F04` (for stopping the counters), and `0xE0b513b1C2813F04` (for restarting them) in the code of the microbenchmark.

+Using this feature incurs a certain timing overhead that will be included in the measurement results.
+It is therefore, in particular, useful for microbenchmarks that do not measure the time, but e.g., cache hits or misses, such as the microbenchmarks generated by the tools in [tools/CacheAnalyzer](tools/CacheAnalyzer).

 ## Debug Mode

 If the debug mode is enabled, the [generated code](#generated-code) contains a breakpoint right before the line `m2 = read_perf_ctrs`, and *nanoBench* is run using *gdb*.
 This makes it possible to analyze the effect of the code to be benchmarked on registers and on the memory.
 The command `info all-registers` can, for example, be used to display the current values of all registers.

 ## Supported Platforms

-*nanoBench* should work with all Intel processors supporting architectural performance monitoring version ≥ 3, as well as with AMD Family 17h processors.
+*nanoBench* should work with all Intel processors supporting architectural performance monitoring version ≥ 2, as well as with AMD Family 17h processors.

 The code was developed and tested using Ubuntu 18.04.